nyx-project/vyhub-documentation/docs/getting_started.md

 1. Navigate to the **group** settings and create your group.
    - The permission level is used to decide which users can be targeted by a member of the group
-     - e.G. A user with permission level 42 can't target another user with the level of 99.
+     - e.g. A user with permission level 42 can't target another user with the level of 99.
    - The admin flag sets **all** rights.
 2. Now edit the created group, switch to the **properties** tab and choose all needed properties.
    A list of all properties and it's functions can be found [here](/guide/properties.md "Properties").